Recollections: A Long Walk

 My love of walking is in my DNA, I guess.
 The same way that love of a humming engine was in Dad’s.

 So, here we are, I’m maybe seventeen, and we’re giving the car a tune up.
 I am perhaps not pretending enthusiasm as strongly as I may have done a few years prior.
 I had been strongly lured by a theatrical siren, and grease was losing its charm.
-I harbored hopes that something besides my saying it would convince my father that I was not meant to follow in his footsteps.
+I harbored hopes that something besides my saying it out loud would convince my father that I was not meant to follow in his footsteps.

 “Let’s top this sucker off just a little, I think it wants another half pint.”
 That’s his polite way of saying that I’d not filled the can.
 I sulk back to the new-oil barrel.